 If our travellers see any wild animals being kept in captivity or being mistreated throughout their time in Colombia, we encourage them to report this to the relevant animal welfare and conservation organisations.
 We also advise our travellers not to have their photos taken with captive animals as this fuels the illegal wildlife trade and encourages locals to keep taking animals from the wild.

 PeopleKeeping money in local economies and supporting community projects is extremely important.
 We spend time with local communities, taking the time to learn about their culture, traditions and way of life, helping to keep old traditions alive and making sure that small communities benefit from tourism.
 Speaking Spanish, or at least learning a few phrases, will surely bring a smile to local people's faces and they will appreciate that we are making an effort.

 We also show support of the community by learning about the history of the countries we are visiting and of the people that live there.
-A couple of examples of this would be our visit to San Basilio de Palenque, where we delve into the traditions of the Afro-Colombian population, and our visit to the La Moravia barrio in Medellin.
-This latter community has traditionally been disadvantaged but community based projects have helped to turn this around, and our visit here and the fees we pay helps to sustain this.
+An example of this would be our visit to San Basilio de Palenque, where we delve into the traditions of the Afro-Colombian population.

 Using local guides also ensures money stays within local economies and means we will be treated to such valuable, in-depth and honest knowledge which you perhaps wouldnít get from a western guide.
 It also means we are keeping carbon emissions down.

 Most people like to take photos on their travels, and itís sometimes easy to forget that the photogenic person in front of you may not want their picture taken.
 We always ask if itís okay, and respect their wishes if they say no.